Perdu/nv14_TAS/README.md

 - [tasvideos.org: Running Flash games in libTAS](https://tasvideos.org/Forum/Topics/20547)

 ## Todo
+- Make a script to create .ltm file for individual levels
+- Make a script to display full demos including level data
-- make lua scripts to get information such as x;y positions, speed etc.
+- Make lua scripts to get information such as x;y positions, speed etc.
+- Perhaps make a lua script to display hitboxes
 - TAS the remaining 450 levels ;)

 ## Run